LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-500-premieres-and-counting-1/index.md

 description: >-
   We love nothing more than bringing the crew together at a time of celebration.
-  At the back-end of last week, we celebrated our 500th premiere on Loose Lips with a special one from talented producer&nbsp;Omori&nbsp;who has left us way too soon with a legacy of amazing music to dig into.
+  At the back-end of last week, we celebrated our 500th premiere on Loose Lips with a special one from talented producer;Omori;who has left us way too soon with a legacy of amazing music to dig into.
 You can read more about [...]Read More...
 published: true
 tags: feature
 featured: false